-To achieve this, the Directors have appointed appropriate accounting personnel in order to ensure that those requirements are met.
-The directors consider that, in preparing the financial statements on pages 28 to 39, appropriate accounting policies have been used and consistently applied and reasonable and prudent judgements and estimates have been made.
+The Directors have appointed appropriate accounting personnel in order to ensure that those requirements are met.
+The directors consider that, in preparing the financial statements on pages 30 to 41, appropriate accounting policies have been used and consistently applied and reasonable and prudent judgements and estimates have been made.